How good team relationships lead to better staff satisfaction

 When difficult working relationships do crop up, Bateman says, it’s important to keep an empathetic outlook and understand why it may be occurring.

-As well as understanding the ‘why’ behind a conflict, tackling the issues that caused it head on – rather than allowing problems to get worse – is paramount, Read says.
+As well as understanding the ‘why’ behind a conflict, tackling the issues that caused it head on – rather than allowing problems to get worse – is paramount, Pizer says.

-Initiate a difficult conversation by expressing interest in wanting to better understand the other person's challenges or grievances, while also expressing a desire to share your own needs.”
+Initiating a difficult conversation by expressing interest in wanting to better understand the other person's challenges or grievances, while also expressing a desire to share your own needs, is at the core of conflict resolution.

 While establishing and maintaining work relationships takes time and effort – especially in this new work landscape – the benefits of doing so are well worth it, and can mean the difference between retaining top talent for years to come, or losing them to a competitive market.